NethermindEth/Forta-Agents/OlympusDAO-Agent-Suit/DepositsAndWithdrawals/README.md

 ## Alerts

 - olympus-treasury-5-1
-  - Fired when a high deposit ocur
+  - Fired when a high deposit occurs
   - Severity is always set to "info"
   - Type is always set to "suspicious"
   - Metadata contains: